-WITHDRAWAL Must occur when a student wishes to stop attending classes; if the student is dropping one or more courses but still plans to attend at least one course, a registration form must be processed.
+WITHDRAWAL Must occur when a student wishes to stop attending classes.
+Students should consult with their advisors before dropping a course.
 The student who discontinues attendance from all courses must officially withdraw from the university through the Office of Transitional Programs.
 Consult the registration calendar for deadlines.
 Contact Transitional Programs at withdraw@siu.edu.